 Eight elective courses (Elective I - Elective VIII) are offered to the students according to the following list.
-Elective I is offered at Year-3, Semester-2, Elective II - Elective IV are offered at Year-4, Semester-1 and Elective V - Elective VIII are offered to the students of Year-4, Semester-2.
+Elective I - IV are offered at Year-4, Semester-1 and Elective V - Elective VIII are offered to the students of Year-4, Semester-2.